Impact Grants for Principals

 2025 Award Date: TBD

 Questions about your application?
-Please contact Program Director, Lori Finke, at lfinke@spsmail.org
+Please contact Lori Finke at lfinke@spsmail.org

 Impact Grant Guidelines